ArtemKorneevGA/dataform-ga4-sessions/README.md

 # dataform-ga4-sessions

+# ⚠️ DEPRECATED ⚠️
+This repository is deprecated and no longer maintained.
+Please use [GA4Dataform](https://github.com/superformlabs/ga4dataform-community) instead.

+---

 `dataform-ga4-sessions` is a Dataform package to prepare session and event tables from Google Analytics 4 (GA4) BigQuery raw data.

 [Documentation](https://ArtemKorneevGA.github.io/dataform-ga4-sessions/) •